Upendra018/Upendra018/README.md

 motto: "Ship it clean, test it hard, log everything."
 ```

-I'm a results-driven Software Developer who architects and delivers enterprise-grade web applications end to end — backend services in **Java & Spring Boot**, frontends in **React**, data layers in **MySQL/PostgreSQL**, all held together by tests, logs, and disciplined Git workflow.
+I'm a results-driven Software Developer who architects and delivers enterprise-grade web applications end to end-backend services in **Java & Spring Boot**, frontends in **React**, data layers in **MySQL/PostgreSQL**, all held together by tests, logs, and disciplined Git workflow.
 Focused on compliance-aware, production-ready systems in the **Banking & Financial Services** space.

 <br/>